flopp/GpxTrackPoster/README.md

                         Special Distance1 by km and color with the special_color --special-distance2 DISTANCE
-                        Special Distance2 by km and corlor with the special_color2
+                        Special Distance2 by km and color with the special_color2
   --min-distance DISTANCE
-                        min distance by km for track filter --with-animation      add animation to the poster --animation-time      animation duration (default 30s)
+                        min distance by km for track filter --activity ACTIVITY   Filter tracks by activity; e.g. 'running' (default: all activities) --with-animation      If the `poster` contains animation or not --animation-time ANIMATION_TIME
+                        Animation show time

 Heatmap Type Options:
   --heatmap-center LAT,LNG